-At 31 December 2011, the CEO holds 30,000 shares of Thrombo Genics NV.
+At December 31, 2012, the CEO holds 24,000 shares of ThromboGenics NV.

-4.8.3.
-Remuneration of the executive team
+4.8.3 - Remuneration of the executive team

-In addition to the CEO the composition of the executive team as of 31 December 2011 is:
+In addition to the CEO the composition of the executive team as of December 31, 2012 is:

-- Sofia BVBA, represented by Ch.
-Buyse, executive director and CFO - David Pearson, Head of Country Operations U.S. - Andy De Deene, Head of Program management - Aniz Girach, Head of Clinical Ophthalmology - Ram Palanki, Global Head of Marketing - Koen Kas, Chief Scientific Officer, Oncology - David Shima, Chief Scientific Officer, Ophthalmology - Laurence Raemdonck, Head of Human Resources - > Christian Jaeggi, Head of Country Operations EU & ROW
+- Sofia BVBA, represented by Chris Buyse, executive director and CFO - David Pearson, Head of Country Operations US - Andy De Deene, Head of Program Management - Aniz Girach, Head of Clinical Ophthalmology - Ram Palanki, Global Head of Marketing - Koen Kas, Chief Scientific Officer, Oncology - Laurence Raemdonck, Head of Human Resources - Christian Jaeggi, Head of Country Operations EU & ROW

-In the financial year 2011, ThromboGenics NV paid 1,828 K euro in gross salaries and management fees with respect to the members of the Executive Team, excluding the CEO.
+In the financial year 2012, ThromboGenics NV paid 2,722 k euro in gross salaries and management fees with respect to the members of the executive team, excluding the CEO.
 This amount includes:

-- A joint fixed remuneration of 1,324 k euro and annual fixed group insurance premiums of 48 k euro. - > A total variable component of 384 k euro, which was paid out during the financial year 2011.
+- · A joint fixed remuneration of 2,123 k euro and annual fixed group insurance premiums of 62 k euro. - A total variable component of 599 k euro, which was paid out during the financial year 2012.